Fernando Fernán Gómez: Stage and literary work

 In addition to his extensive career in front and behind the screen, Fernán Gómez wrote numerous stage plays, novels, memoirs, articles, and poems.
 The most successful was the play Las bicicletas son para el verano (Bicycles Are for the Summer) in 1977, showing the sufferings of a family and their neighbours in besieged Madrid during the Civil War.
 He won the Lope de Vega Prize for that work in 1978, and it has been adapted into a popular film in 1984, directed by Jaime Chávarri.

 As theater director he staged plays such as Dear Liar (1962), by Bernard Shaw; The Kreutzer Sonata (1963), by Leo Tolstoy; Thought (1963), by Leonid Andreyev; and Juan José Alonso Millán's comedies Gravemente peligrosa (1962), Mayores con reparos (1965) and La vil seducción (1967).

 He was runner up of the Premio Planeta de Novela for his 1987 historical novel El mal amor.
 In 1993 he won the Premio de Novela Espasa-Humor for his comedy novel El ascensor de los borrachos.

+In 1990 he published his memoirs, El Tiempo Amarillo (The Yellow Time), which he later expanded in a second edition in 1998 named El Tiempo Amarillo: memorias ampliadas (1921-1997).
+The work has 700 pages and was presented at the Círculo de Bellas Artes in Madrid.
 On October 27, 1995, he received the Prince of Asturias Award for the Arts from the hands of Prince Felipe.
-In 1998 he published his memoir titled El Tiempo Amarillo: memorias ampliadas (1921-1997).
-The work has 700 pages and was presented at the Círculo de Bellas Artes in Madrid.

 On January 30, 2000, he entered the Royal Spanish Academy for his artistic accomplishments, where he took possession of Seat B with the speech titled "Aventura de la palabra en el siglo xx".